Ukraine’s IMF-backed central bank chief quits

 Gontareva managed to shut down 88 out of the country’s 180 banks during her term.

-The targeted lenders became known as “zombie banks” that Gontareva herself described as the “private banks of the oligarchs”.
+The targeted lenders became known as “zombie banks” which Gontareva herself described as the “private banks of the oligarchs.”

+“Many were heavily involved in criminality,” she wrote in The Wall Street Journal.
+“Some were simply funding vehicles for shareholder businesses.
+Others stole customer deposits.”

 One of Gontareva’s signature achievements involved the state takeover of Ukraine’s largest private bank.

-PrivatBank was owned by Igor Kolomoyskiy—a powerful billionaire who became an early target of Poroshenko’s uphill fight against insider dealings and undue influence on politics.
+PrivatBank was owned by Igor Kolomoyskiy—a politically powerful billionaire who became an early target of Poroshenko’s uphill fight against corruption.

 Gontareva later discovered that 97 percent of PrivatBank’s corporate loans went to companies owned by Kolomoyskiy and another shareholder.